-The OSCF State Championship is the premier scholastic chess tournament in the state — a two-day extravaganza in the beautiful resort town of Seaside, Oregon in April each year.
-Before the main event on Saturday, the 300 or so participants get a chance to unwind with the chaotic but fun blitz and bughouse tournaments late Friday afternoon.
-On Saturday morning players are divided into fifteen different playing sections defined by age and skill level to compete for large, heavy trophy cups filled with delicious, fresh salt-water taffy made right in Seaside.
+The OSCF State Championship is the premier scholastic chess tournament in the state — a two-day extravaganza in the beautiful resort town of Seaside, Oregon during May 5-6, 2017.
+Before the main event on Saturday, the 350 or so participants get a chance to unwind with the chaotic but fun blitz and bughouse tournaments late Friday afternoon.
+On Saturday morning players are divided into sixteen different playing sections defined by age and skill level to compete for large, heavy trophy cups filled with delicious, fresh salt-water taffy made right in Seaside.
 [NOTE: The most advanced players in high school and middle school get long time-controls and begin play late Friday morning.
 All others play all their games on Saturday.]

 Qualifying for State